 Use this section to state the general goals and specific objectives of the research proposal.
-Outline the potential for significant scholarly impact of your proposal (incorporating novelty, originality, insight and ambition).
+Outline the potential for quantifiable impact of your proposal relating to its novelty, originality, insight, and ambition (i.e. how the research will contribute to shifting the understanding, and advancing methods, theory and application across and within disciplines).